SUAT-lhy/MEISHAV100---FPGA-verifaction-on-VC707/README.md

    - These modules are processor cores responsible for executing instructions and processing data.
 Each RocketTile represents an independent processor core, which communicates via the S-BUS.

 2. **S-BUS**:
    - The S-BUS is a system bus that connects the various processor cores to other modules, providing a channel for data and instruction transfer.
+It links to downstream buses (such as the CONTROL_BUS and PERIPHERAL_BUS).
+TileLink is the specific protocol implemented by this bus in this project.

 3. **QSPI**:
    - QSPI (Quad Serial Peripheral Interface) is a high-speed serial interface used for fast data transmission.
 It typically connects external memory or other high-speed peripherals.